flashinfer_bench.apply¶

 def_name_or_resolver (Union[str, Callable[..., str]]) – The kernel name, or a resolver

-fn(*args, **kwargs) -> strthat maps runtime arguments to a kernel name (definition name).runtime_kwargs (Dict[str, Any], optional) – Only used in function mode.
-The runtime arguments to feed into the selected kernel.
-Use this to call the kernel immediately instead of returning a decorator.
+fn(*args, **kwargs) -> strthat maps runtime arguments to a kernel name (definition name).args (Tuple[Any, ...], optional) – Only used in function mode.
+The positional runtime arguments to feed into the selected kernel.
+The number of arguments determines the calling convention.

 fallback (Optional[Callable[..., Any]], optional) – Only used in function mode.
 A fallback function to invoke when no matching kernel is found in the Trace database.